shirok/Gauche-makiki/README.md

 [the document of rfc.uuid module](https://practical-scheme.net/gauche/man?p=rfc.uuid)
 for the details of UUID representation.

-The value of the matched componenent can be retrieved with passing the key value to `(request-path-match req)`, or, more conveniently, using `request-path-ref`.
+The value of the matched component can be retrieved with passing the key value to `(request-path-match req)`, or, more conveniently, using `request-path-ref`.
 See below.